 To steady and calm the mind takes kindness and patience.
 Training the mind in meditation is like training a puppy.
 We put the puppy down and say, “Sit.
 Stay.”
 What does it do?
 It gets up and runs around.
 “Stay.”
 It runs around again.
 Twenty times, “Stay.”
 After a while, slowly, the puppy settles down.
 Through practice, gently and gradually we can direct and steady our attention and learn how to be more fully where we are.
 But remember, this steadying of the heart and mind builds slowly.
 At first we may be discouraged.
 After trying for some days maybe we are mindful only 10 percent of the time and 90 percent lost in thought.
 We might easily judge ourselves as a failure.
 Yet if we look, we will realize that when we began to meditate, we were here only 2 percent of the time, and now we are here five times as much!
 Fives times more present to touch the earth, to feel the breeze, to see the eyes of the others around us, to be awake to our senses.
 This is no small improvement.

 The development of steady concentration comes through training, deliberately nurturing an inner peacefulness.
 In meditation we learn that the mind becomes calm not through strain and struggle, but from letting go of anxiety about the past and future, and relaxing into the present.
 We can learn to trust this natural process of settling.
 Through our steady, caring attention, again and again, a quality of calm interest begins to grow and the mind settles lightly into the moment.

 Neuroscience research shows that for many people eight or ten weeks of regular practice is enough to really sense the benefits of meditation.
 If we were to learn guitar or tennis or a computer code we would need to practice and then gradually improve.
-Practicing the skill of calm steady attention, of mindful loving awareness is the same.
-It is a great art, for when we learn to be loving and present, the whole of our life is blessed.
+Practicing the skill of calm steady attention, of mindful loving awareness is the same—it is a great art.